ychanove/ychanove/README.md

 **Quiz management system**
-- Worked on a group project to implement a database (using Hibernate) to manage a series of quizzes, their questions, save the answers and scored of the users and create unique quizzes based on the questions the user got wrong.
+- Worked on a group project to implement a database (using Hibernate) to manage a series of quizzes, their questions, save the answers and scores of the users, and create unique quizzes based on the questions the user got wrong.
 No GUI, just CLI.